mah-fuz7/Emergency-Hotline/Readme.md

 mainDiv.append(newDiv)

 3. What is **Event Bubbling** and how does it work?

-Event Bubbling is a process where event start from click element and go to the parent element by bubling.
+=>Event Bubbling is a process where event start from click element and go to the parent element by bubling.

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?

-Event Delegation is a process where add Event Listener in the parent and event bubbles to it child so that no need to add multiple Event Listener.
+=>Event Delegation is a process where add Event Listener in the parent and event bubbles to it child so that no need to add multiple Event Listener.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?

 => preventDefault():stops default browser action

 =>stopPropagaion():stops event bubling to parent element